RosieDomenech/tidbyt-fbi-wanted/README.md

 ## Data Source

-Official [FBI Most Wanted API](https://api.fbi.gov/wanted/v1/list) — free and public, no registration required.
+Official [FBI Most Wanted API](https://api.fbi.gov/wanted/v1/list) This is a free and public, no registration required.